numberoverzero/origami/README.rst

 Origami has the following advantages over pickle:

-* **Size** - Origami offers serious space savings over pickle for basic objects.
-See Appendix A for a comparison.
+* **Packed Size** - Origami offers serious space savings over pickle for basic objects.
+See Appendix A for a (contrived) comparison.

 * **Consise partial attribute folding** - Origami offers the ability to fold select attributes, when all values aren't needed/ shouldn't be distributed.
 This is also possible with pickle by defining ``___getstate__`` and ``__setstate__`` functions, but this feels a bit heavy-weight compared to origami's fold strings (see `Multiple patterns`_)